KAZABUILD/KAZABUILD/BUGS.md

 [00021] The admin page editing and viewing are broken.
 - Type: incorrect implementation/error/missing feature
 - Status: FIXED
-- Source: frontendutton doesn't do anything, while the view button
+- Source: frontend
-- Details: The editing btakes the user to an incorrect URL.
+- Details: The editing button doesn't do anything, while the view button takes the user to an incorrect URL.

 [00022] The admin should be able to modify their profile only like the normal user would.
 - Type: incorrect implementation
-- Status: FIXED
+- Status: INCORRECT
 - Source: frontend
 - Details: The settings from the admin page should be removed/reworked.

-[00023] Attempting to get tags with a query results in the backend failing.
+[00023] Attempting to get tags with a query results in the failure.
 - Type: incorrect implementation/error/missing feature
-- Status: pending
+- Status: FIXED
 - Source: backend
 - Details: Error code: "Microsoft.Data.SqlClient.SqlException: 'An expression of non-boolean type specified in a context where a condition is expected, near 'OR'.'".